-Note: The 2021 final birth data from the National Center for Health Statistics (NCHS) are now available.
+Note: The 2021 provisional birth data from the National Center for Health Statistics (NCHS) are now available.
+Preliminary data are based on 99.9% percent of recorded U.S. births in 2021.
+A subsequent NCHS release of final birth data will be based on all recorded 2021 births.

 Parenting at any age can be challenging, but it can be particularly difficult for adolescent parents.
 In 2020, just over 158,000 babies were born to females ages 15-19.1 Most teen pregnancies are unintended, but many adolescents do not have access to information and services to help them delay or avoid pregnancy.2,3,4 Some challenges adolescents face when they have babies before they turn 20 compared to older parents include being: